hardkov/dotfiles/readme.md

   - Root: 20 - 30GB
   - Swap: 16GB (size of RAM)
   - Boot: 1GB, worth creating as:
-    - System boots quicker (quicker files systems checks)
+    - System boots quicker (quick files systems checks)
     - It is easier to apply some fancy file systems, encription
     - Less chance to accidentally overwrite bootloader
   - Home: All that left